Susanna SpauldingProfessor of Business and Entrepreneurship

 - CMC Faculty Senate 2012-Present; President, 2014/15

 - Council for the Study of Community Colleges

 - National Association for Community College Entrepreneurship (NACCE)

 - Correctional Education Association

 Originally from Ohio, Susanna’s developed an interest in multicultural learning after spending a year of undergraduate studies in language and culture in France.
 Her business and management career took place in New York City working for the United Nations, General Electric, Scholastic Inc. and the New York City Police Department in research, financial analysis, and budgeting.

 Then Susanna spent six years overseas contributing to economic and community development in Botswana with Peace Corps and the Botswana Ministry of Education and in Bulgaria with Peace Corps.
 She also provided financial training for nonprofit and governmental officials in short assignments with a U.S. AID subcontractor in Chad and Madagascar.

-Now I have found my passion in teaching and learning at Colorado Mountain College where I have worked for the past ten years as a business advisor and associate professor.
-I developed CMC’s new program in entrepreneurship and I have taught courses in launching new ventures, small business management and planning, accounting, budget management, corporate social responsibility, and cultural diversity in business.
+Returning to the United States, Susanna found her passion for teaching and learning at Colorado Mountain College.
+Susanna developed and teaches courses in launching new ventures, small business management and planning, accounting, budget management, corporate social responsibility, and cultural diversity in business.